turkdogan/binarytree/README.md

 # binarytree
-A Simple Implementation of Binary Tree in Python
+A simple implementation of binary tree data structure in Python